Pruning All-Rounder: Rethinking and Improving Inference Efficiency for Large Vision Language Models: Introduction

 Based on these insights, we argue that there is still a substantial opportunity to improve model efficiency, particularly for models already deployed.
 Consequently, we introduce a new framework called \textbf{P}runing \textbf{A}ll-\textbf{R}ounder, abbreviated as \modelname.
 As illustrated in Fig.\ref{fig:fig1} (c), rather than relying on a single strategy to accelerate inference, our \modelname focuses on jointly compressing redundant layers and tokens with self-supervised learning.
 Specifically, we first develop a simple yet effective transformer-based block as a meta-router to adaptively organize the pruning workflow.
 Additionally, considering that the traditional rule-based token selection method~\cite{fastv} can only offer a limited reference, we employ a noise perturbation mechanism to expand the search space.
 Finally, without depending on human or automated labeling, the meta-router can be optimized by contrasting changes in model responses.
-Benefiting from the above designs, \modelname not only achieves a better trade-off between performance and computational costs but also offers several potential advantages: \textbf{ 1) Convenience.} Our method effectively compresses the computational scales without complex training or extensive annotations, making it conveniently applicable to already deployed models. \textbf{2) Model Agnostic.} Without bells and whistles, the \modelname can be regarded as a plug-and-play module and easily transfer into other frameworks. \textbf{3) Flexibility.} Different domains have distinct pruning preferences.
+Benefiting from the above designs, \modelname not only achieves a better trade-off between performance and computational costs but also offers several potential advantages: \textbf{ 1) Convenience.} Our method effectively compresses the computational scales without updating LVLMs' parameters after pruning or relying on extensive human-labeled annotations, making it conveniently applicable to already deployed models. \textbf{2) Model Agnostic.} Without bells and whistles, the \modelname can be regarded as a plug-and-play module and easily integrated into other frameworks. \textbf{3) Flexibility.} Different domains have distinct pruning preferences.
 For example, discarding tokens would be risky in medical scenarios~\cite{trustworthy_healthcare}.
 As an all-rounder, our method provides users with multiple selectable versions.
 Our contributions are as follows:

 1) We systematically discuss the redundancy of LVLMs at both the layer and token levels.
-By conducting qualitative and quantitative analysis, our work draws a series of meaningful insights for inference acceleration.
+By conducting qualitative and quantitative analyses, our work draws a series of meaningful insights for inference acceleration.

 2) We propose a new framework \frameworkname to reduce the computational costs of LVLMs in a self-supervised manner.
-Different from the previous works, the \modelname can jointly compress the parameters and tokens without re-adjusting the model's weights.
+Different from the previous works, the \modelname can jointly compress the parameters and tokens without re-adjusting the model's weights after pruning.